 Agony is where somebody agonizes over a particular decision.
 It is suggested that this is useful for very important decisions.
 Impulsive decisions are made with little or no consideration.
 The individual goes with their first reaction.

 Escape is used to avoid actually making a decision or even to create a false choice so as not to have to make a decision.
-Compliance is to allow somebody else to make a decision for you.
-This is often a decision mistake in and of itself.
+Compliance is to follow somebody else's instructions about what you should do.
+This is often a decision mistake in and of itself and it becomes very important in the domain of mind control.

 The dependent category is where people allow others to make the decisions for them.
 (The Vroom-Jago decision making model is a rational model that offers guidance as to when a decision should be made by an individual alone or by a group, and makes suggestions about how much input should be given by each side.)